ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 removed using other preprocessor operations in advance.

 The ``fx_variables`` argument specifies the fx variables that the user wishes to input to the function;
-the user may specify it as a list of variables e.g.
+the user may specify it calling the variables e.g.

 .. code-block:: yaml

-    fx_variables: ['areacello', 'volcello']
+    fx_variables:
+      areacello:
+      volcello:

-or as list of dictionaries, with specific variable parameters (they key-value pair may be as specific as a CMOR variable can permit):
+or calling the variables and adding specific variable parameters (they key-value pair may be as specific as a CMOR variable can permit):

 .. code-block:: yaml

-    fx_variables: [{'short_name': 'areacello', 'mip': 'Omon'}, {'short_name': 'volcello, mip': 'fx'}]
+    fx_variables:
+      areacello:
+        mip: Omon
+      volcello:
+        mip: fx

 The recipe parser will automatically find the data files that are associated with these variables and pass them to the function for loading and processing.